SAP-archive/docs/concepts/monitor/usage_metrics.md

 | I'm using the NLP API and Bot Connector | Not available |

 <br>
 All metrics are filtered by one of the `languages` of your bot (except for some graphics, where indicated) and a time range that you can select.
-For quicker loading, the default time range is the last week.
+For quicker loading, the default time range is the previous week.
 To change the time range, click **SHOW FILTERS**.
 Also for better loading, the metrics are fetched asynchronously.

 ## Metrics type